wesbragagt/CODESNIPS/README.md

 }
 ```

-# turn object of objects into an array of objects saving its previous index as a new property within the object
+## Assign another property to each object in array of objects

 ```javascript
 function ObjToArrWithIndex(obj) {